-This will update all your dependencies, including those declared in the projects vendor folder.
+This will update all your dependencies, including those declared in your drupal project's vendor folder.
 How you manage these is up to you.
 If you have the benefit of a Jenkins server or similar to help with your deployments, you can probably get away of just checking the composer.lock and composer.json file in to your codebase, along with any custom code or themes, which you will have to figure out how to deploy with the rest of your codebase, and then build the deployment on a production like environment, with a whole bunch of unit tests and integration tests, prior to an actual release.
 Personally I do not have that luxury, and have decided the easiest way for now is to simply use git to manage the codebase deployment, As long as the php version is the same on my local and production, this has worked for me so far.
 Using git just simplifies the whole deployment process.

 So hopefully this all went smoothly and your codebase has been updated.
 Next you need to update the database, along with any hook_updates that may have come bundled with any new code.
 There are a couple of ways to do this.
 On my local environment I am using Docker for Drupal and also have drush enabled as part of my environment setup.
 To run this I need to log into the php shell:

 docker-compose exec php bash